Leading Through Change in Higher Education: Five Intentions for Building Trust

 Lead With Humility

-In 2020, leaders everywhere had to make rapid decisions with limited information.
-2025 is proving to be much the same.
+In recent years, leaders everywhere have had to make rapid decisions with limited information.
+Today’s environment demands much the same.
 It is not the job of a leader to know everything; it is the job of a leader to carefully and efficiently assess the information at hand and then make the best decision for the moment.

 In crises, leaders must enter every situation with the humility of constant learners, engage diverse voices in the decision-making process, and acknowledge that tomorrow’s next best decision may represent a change in course as new information becomes available.